Ronald93/Final-Assignment/README.md

 # Final-Assignment
-The main file in the project in imported and the Github link will be submitted for the assignment.
+The main file in the project is imported and the Github link will be submitted for the assignment.